Shaded areas needn't be unloved. There are plenty of plants that will positively thrive in lower light conditions.

 Some people think that growing plants in the shade can be tricky, or that nothing will grow there at all.
 There is always a little area beside the shed, under a tree or a darker corner on the patio that ends up feeling neglected and unloved because of a lack of sunlight.

-With this list you may be able to find something to fill those places.
-Weve chosen our Top 10 perennials for shade which will thrive and brighten up any darkened area.
+With this list you may be able to find some plants for shade to fill those places.
+We've chosen our Top 10 perennials for shade which will thrive and brighten up any darkened area.

 Brunnera is an herbaceous perennial with heart shaped leaves and clustered sprays of small, bright blue flowers appearing in spring.

 Brunnera 'Jack Frost' forms neat clumps of silvery foliage, patterned with a tracery of dark green veins.
 It will look great in the shade of deciduous trees and shrubs or in a container on a shady patio.

 Hardy Geraniums are wonderful herbaceous perennials which come in a variety of colours and are easy to grow.
 They form spreading clumps and come back bigger each year.

 Geranium sanguineum 'Pink Pouffe' has pale pink flowers with darker pink veins.
 It grows well in partial shade and flowers between May and July.
 The foliage is a glorious green and makes a loose mound.
 Removing faded flowers and old foliage early in the summer will encourage new growth to be produced which will keep them looking fresh and tidy.

 Hostas have grown largely in popularity over the years.
 There are a wide variety of different foliage colours, shapes and fragrances available.

 Hosta sieboldiana var. elegans likes most soils but if planted in pots it needs to have regular watering.
 The large ribbed leaves are a fantastic back drop to the white spires of flowers.
 They flower mid May to mid July.